GreenTrafficLight/IDAS-Model-Importer/README.md

 ## NOTES

+* **IMPORTING A MAP TAKE A LOT OF MEMORY (up to 1-4GB of memory depending on the map)**
-To get the correct materials of a car, you will to import a .efo from the folder **COLORS** first.
+* To get the correct materials of a car, you will to import a .efo from the folder **COLORS** first.
+* The gallery doesn't use rotations.
+In the game, they turn according to where the camera is.
+* Some models can have black parts, it means it's double faced
+* Sayuki2.efo is the same model as Sayuki.efo
+* Gallery of Dry (Summer) and Rain (Summer) need to have a scale of 4.5 (Select all the objets from the gallery parent and then [scale them by using the individual origin option](https://www.youtube.com/watch?v=Q_EsYIJy-vA&t=89s))
+* If you import a map, you will see it will have weird black thingy on some part, this is normal because of the alpha channel (i.e : Nagao)

+## IMPORTING TREES/GALLERY

 In order to port the gallery and the trees correctly, you will need the folder named **path**.
 The folders need to be like it was originally in the game folder.